 - In the Doctor Who audio drama "Colditz", it's discovered that their accidental appearance at Colditz Castle goes horribly wrong, and Nazis from the 1960s reveal they got the TARDIS.
 The twist is that the Timeline-Altering MacGuffin isn't the TARDIS, but a CD Player which leads to the getting to the concept of LASER quicker than they were supposed to, thus having them win the rocket race, making the V missiles more deadly than they were and eventually letting the TARDIS end up in their hands.

 - In Skyrim the player gets to read one themselves.
-If used near a temporal rift it lets them see an important piece of the past; used anywhere else it strikes them blind.
+If used near a temporal rift it lets them see an important piece of the past; used anywhere else it temporarily strikes them blind.
+The only reason why it only temporarily strikes them blind is because the Dragonborn's soul technically exists outside of time also.

 - Another non-time travel version is in Predator: Concrete Jungle.
 The game starts in 1920s Chicago, where the Predator accidentally leaves some of his technology behind.
 Cut to modern-day, and the technology has become way advanced, with Hollywood Cyborgs and flying cars and all that fun stuff.